firebase/geofire-java/README.md

 ### Integrating GeoFire with your data

-GeoFire is designed as a lightweight add-on to the Firebase database.
+GeoFire is designed as a lightweight add-on to the Firebase Realtime Database.
 However, to keep things simple, GeoFire stores data in its own format and its own location within your Firebase database.
 This allows your existing data format and security rules to remain unchanged and for you to add GeoFire as an easy solution for geo queries